 the ACORN concept and algorithm.

 examples of code and instructions for implementation.

 ACORN is robust and with an appropriate choice of parameters and initialisation appears to pass all the tests in the TestU01 test suite for uniformly distributed PRNGs.
-This result will shortly be published by Roy, following fresh empirical testing with the latest version of the TestU01 test suite in 2018.
+This result was published by Roy, following fresh empirical testing with the latest version of the TestU01 test suite in 2018.